bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 A question:

-**Is there a common source of all "core life force"?
-Or are there individual "core life forces" in each living being?**
+**Is there a common source of all "CORE LIFE FORCE"?
+Or are there individual "CORE LIFE FORCES" in each living being?**

-**In case there is a common "core life force", there is no individual birth or death to be taken very seriously.
-That common "core life force" will continue to exist!**
+**In case there is a common "CORE LIFE FORCE", there is no individual birth or death to be taken very seriously.
+That common "CORE LIFE FORCE" will continue to exist!**